bruvduroiu/bruvduroiu/README.md

 software engineer and occasional blogger

-grew up writing world of warcraft addons in lua, but my neovim dotfiles are still vimscript to this day.
+grew up writing world of warcraft addons in lua, ~but my neovim dotfiles are still vimscript to this day~ lua migration complete

 i still think gans are the coolest thing that came out of the deep learning field